WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/feat.md

 SCRATCH

-TODO: Add Remote Console setup as pre-work.
+TODO: Add Remote Console setup as pre-work because every time we load we should check for validation warnings.

 We'll worry about getting to show up later, for now let's add an effect.